ECE 251C - Filter Banks and Wavelets / Fall 2025

 Prerequisites

 This course assumes familiarity with core signal-processing concepts at the undergraduate level in both the discrete-time and continuous-time settings such as stability, convolutions, sampling, and aliasing.
 On the discrete-time side, familiarity with z-transforms, discrete-time Fourier transforms, discrete Fourier transforms, finite-impulse response filters, and infinite-impulse response filters is expected.
 On the continuous-time side, familiarity with continuous-time Fourier transforms and Fourier series is expected.
-For the homework and project, familiarity with MATLAB or Python will be useful.
-At UCSD, the prerequisite material is covered in ECE 101 and ECE 161A.
+For the project, familiarity with MATLAB or Python may be useful.

 Course Grade